looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< code from="17" to="23" hl_lines="20 21 22" file="worlds/first-steps/first-scene/index.html" lang="html" caption="_**index.html**_: the container element" >}}{{< /code >}}

 The renderer will automatically create a `<canvas>` element for us, which we'll insert inside this container.
-By doing this, we can control the size and position of our scene by using CSS to set the size of the container (as we described in {{< link path="/book/first-steps/app-structure/#adding-a-three-js-scene-to-the-page" title="the last chapter" >}}).
-First though, we need to access the container element in JavaScript, which we'll do using {{< link path="/book/appendix/dom-api-reference/#accessing-html-elements" title="`document.querySelector`" >}}.
+By doing this, we can control the size and position of our scene by using CSS to set the size of the container (as we described in [the last chapter]({{< relref "/book/first-steps/app-structure#adding-a-three-js-scene-to-the-page" >}} "the last chapter")).
+First though, we need to access the container element in JavaScript, which we'll do using [`document.querySelector`]({{< relref "/book/appendix/dom-api-reference#accessing-html-elements" >}} "`document.querySelector`").

 {{< code from="11" to="12" file="worlds/first-steps/first-scene/src/main.final.js" caption="_**main.js**_: get a reference to the scene container" >}}{{< /code >}}